sutoiku/puffin/FAQ.md

 We do not know yet, but a tentative roadmap will be released before the end of January 2023.

 ## How may I contribute?
-Please send an email to info at stoic dot com.
+Please send an email to info at pafin dot org.